 Let's say your business needs to generate $100,000 each month in sales to make a profit.
 If you choose to apply 3% of your monthly sales to marketing, then you have $3,000 for marketing.
 As you build your marketing strategy, you'll learn where to spend that money for the highest coverage.

 Spread the Marketing Love

 Don't put all of your startup marketing dollars in one place.
 Too many retail startups make the mistake of putting all of their money into newspaper or on a billboard.
 When you first open, you don't know what medium a customer will respond to best.
 You have to test and explore and try different venues and mediums to see what is the best ROI (return on investment) for your store.

 Also, consider there are less expensive ways to market your store than advertising.
 Cross promotions with other retailers or businesses and events in the store all drive traffic but cost much less than a newspaper ad.
 You should also think outside the box.
 There is no harm in being creative.

 One of your first duties, and one of the best ways to get yourself noticed, is by designing a webpage and going through social media.
-Create a page for your business on sites like Facebook, Instagram, and Twitter, as well as LinkedIn.
+Create a page for your business on sites like LinkedIn, Alignable, Facebook, Instagram, Pinterest, and Twitter.
 Promoting your business like this can come at no cost unless you count the time invested in creating and maintaining a profile.